Nileshsinghofficial/NsPay/README.md

 ## Contributing

 We welcome contributions!
-If you'd like to contribute to ZenPay, please follow our pages.
+If you'd like to contribute to NsPay, please follow our pages.

 ## License